basho/basho_docs/source/languages/en/riakcs/cookbooks/Usage-and-Billing-Data.md

 every user at the same time (or times) each day, specify a schedule in that node's Riak CS `app.config` file.

-In the `riak_moss` section of the file, add an entry for `storage_schedule` like:
+In the `riak_cs` section of the file, add an entry for `storage_schedule` like:

     {storage_schedule, "0600"}